acoli-repo/conll-rdf/README.md

 * the names of the CoNLL columns from left to right.

 #### run.sh
 `run.sh` is a wrapper script to make things feel more bash-like.
-It updates class files if necessary and runs the specified java class with the provided arguments.
+It runs the specified java class with the provided arguments.
 * eg. `cat foo.ttl | ./run.sh CoNLLRDFFormatter > foo_formatted.ttl` would pipe `foo.ttl` through `CoNLLRDFFormatter` into `foo_formatted.ttl`.
-* If necessary `run.sh`, will compile java classes from source.
-You may also run `compile.sh` independently.
+* `run.sh`, will not compile java classes.
+Run `compile.sh` in advance, or swap in `rin-via-maven.sh`, which does.

 ### Features
 In-depth information on all the classes of **conll-rdf** can be found in [the documentation.](doc/classes.md)